-There is a six-month notice period for the CEO regardless of if they themselves or the company terminates the employment.
+There is a six-month notice period for the Group management regardless of if they themselves or the company terminates the employment.
 If the company initiates the termination, the CEO is entitled to severance pay equivalent to 12 months of salary.
-Other members of the Group management have a six-month notice period and a right to severance pay of between three and six months in the event of termination by the company.